step-security-bot/Prism/README.md

 The user interface was created by Pierre Collard - my enormous thanks to him for the fantastic work!

-All graphical elements are copyright Pierre Collard licensed under the Creative Commons SA license.
+All graphical elements are copyright Pierre Collard licensed under the [Creative Commons SA license 4.0](http://creativecommons.org/licenses/by-sa/4.0/)